Harriet Prescott Spofford: Early years and education

 Harriet Elizabeth Prescott was born in Calais, Maine on April 3, 1835, the eldest daughter of Joseph N. Prescott and Sarah Bridges.
 Among her siblings was Mary Newmarch Prescott, who also became a writer.
 When Harriet was still very young, the family removed to Newburyport, Massachusetts, which was ever after her home, though she spent many of her winters in Boston and Washington, D.C.
 Her early environments were characterized by picturesque scenery on the one hand, and sturdy New England teachings on the other, which would later affect the themes and vision of her writing.

-Many notable people were allied with the Prescott family, notably Sir William Pepperrell, John Brydges, 1st Baron Chandos, and the historian, William H. Prescott, while more recently, Secretary of State, William M. Evarts and the Hoar brothers, Ebenezer and George.
+Notable people were allied with the Prescott family: William Pepperrell, John Brydges, 1st Baron Chandos, and the historian William H. Prescott, and later William M. Evarts, and the Hoar brothers Ebenezer and George.

 Her father, Joseph N. Prescott, was then a lumber merchant in Calais; afterward he studied and practised law.
 In 1849, he became attracted by the Pacific coast, and, leaving his family in their Maine home, went out among the host of California Gold Rush pioneers to seek his fortune.
 He was one of the founders of Oregon City, Oregon, and three times elected its mayor.
 In the midst of arduous work, he was seized with lingering paralysis, that made him an invalid for life.

 At fourteen years of age, she moved to her aunt's home, Mrs. Betton, for better educational opportunities, and entered the Putnam Free School in Newburyport, which had the reputation of turning out many accomplished scholars.
 Here, she also made herself famous among her schoolmates by writing dramas for their use on days of school exhibition; for these plays, she used historic facts and vivid language.

 At the age of seventeen, she gained the Putnam school prize for the best essay on Hamlet, which drew the attention of Thomas Wentworth Higginson, pastor of the Unitarian Church, who soon became her friend, and gave her counsel and encouragement.
 About this time, Mrs. Prescott, with her younger children, moved to Derry, New Hampshire, and after Spofford had graduated at the Putnam School, she finished her education at Pinkerton Academy, from 1853 to 1855.